-Back in my head-hunting and recruiting days, I constantly heard the industry gurus giving advice on blogs for the resumes.
+Back in the day, I constantly heard the industry gurus giving advice on blogs for the resumes.
 Admittedly, when I provided career coaching back then, I would mention that it could be a tool to get a candidacy to stick out.
 It made sense at the time: write a blog about your industry (and career) and give prospective employers the opportunity to see your dedication and desire for your work.
 Put it at the top of their résumé, and make it very easy for your future manager to find and read your content.
 Now I tell my clients to create and put their podcast on their résumé.

 I am not a big fan of blogs, and I rarely will read one.
 I just don’t have the time.
 If I sit down and take some time to read, I’d rather get a book and hold it in my hand.
 I listen to podcasts all the time because I can listen as I move around, and when I am on the go.